FerSanti1/FerSanti1/README.md

 👋 Hi, I’m @FerSanti1

-💻 I'm a Web developer.
+💻 I'm a Frontend developer.

 💡 Enthusiastic about crafting intuitive and appealing user interfaces.